 Anti-wrinkle injections (or wrinkle relaxers) are made up of a toxin that’s used to relax the muscles that cause expression lines and wrinkles.
 Crow’s feet, as well as forehead and frown lines, are most commonly treated to create a more refreshed look.

-Anti-wrinkle injections were approved by the FDA many years ago and have been used in millions of treatments since then.
+Anti-wrinkle injections have been used for many years in millions of treatments.
 The only time that wrinkle relaxers are potentially dangerous is if they’re administered by an inexperienced injector.
 Injectors need a thorough understanding of the product as well as the structure of the underlying muscles.

 Anti-wrinkle injections start to take effect within three to 14 days and can last for three to four months.
 The body gradually metabolises the injection ingredients, which happens at a different rate for everyone.
 It’s possible for the effects to last longer following a series of treatments.